Pronghorn: Head

 Each horn of the pronghorn is composed of a slender, laterally flattened blade of bone, which is thought to grow from the frontal bones of the skull, or from the subcutaneous tissues of the scalp, forming a permanent core.
-As in the Giraffidae, skin covers the bony cores, but in the pronghorn, it develops into a keratinous sheath which is shed and regrown annually.
+As in the Giraffidae, skin covers the bony cores, but in the pronghorn, it develops into a keratinous sheath, which is shed and regrown annually.
 Males have a horn sheath about 4.9–17 in (average 9.8 in) long with a prong.
 Females have smaller horns that range from 0.4–2.4 in (average 4.7 in) and sometimes barely visible; they are straight and very rarely pronged.

 Males are further differentiated from females in having a small patch of black hair at the angle of the mandible.
 Pronghorns have a distinct, musky odor.
 Males mark territory with a preorbital scent gland on the sides of the head.

 Scent glands

-The preorbital gland's secretion contains the highly odoriferous compound, 2-ethyl-3-methylpyrazine, which also the major volatile component found on the animal's back in the male's medial gland.
+The preorbital gland's secretion contains the highly odoriferous compound, 2-ethyl-3-methylpyrazine, which is also the major volatile component found on the animal's back in the male's medial gland.

 Male and female animals have glands that are exposed when the white hair on the rump stands up.
 2-Pyrrolidinone, the major compound in the rump gland, has an odor reminiscent of buttered popcorn to humans.
 The flared rump hair and odor alert adjacent animals of a possible danger.

 Pronghorns have well developed glands on each hoof.
 Like many ungulates, these interdigital (hoof) glands contain chemical compounds that are known to have antimicrobial activity against soil and mammalian pathogens.